xlladdins/xll/docs/Excel4MacrosH-P.md

   - > When you use LIST.NAMES, Microsoft Excel completely replaces the
     > contents of the cells it pastes into.

->
+> &nbsp;

 **Related Functions**

-GET.DEF   Returns a name matching a definition
+GET.DEF&nbsp;&nbsp;&nbsp;Returns a name matching a definition

-GET.NAME   Returns the definition of a name
+GET.NAME&nbsp;&nbsp;&nbsp;Returns the definition of a name

-NAMES   Returns the names defined in a workbook
+NAMES&nbsp;&nbsp;&nbsp;Returns the names defined in a workbook

 Return to [top](#H)